 Professor Joseph K. S. Yick received his Ph.D. from the University of California at Santa Barbara.
-Before moving to Texas State in 1989, he taught at Auburn University-Montgomery, UC-Santa Barbara, Santa Barbara City College, University of Hong Kong, and Hong Kong Baptist University.
-He is a specialist on the history of Chinese communism, and is the author of numerous publications, notably Making Urban Revolution in China: The CCP-GMD Struggle for Beiping-Tianjin, 1945-1949 (M.E.
-Sharpe, 1995), which won Texas State's 31st Presidential Seminar Award in 1998 and was also nominated by the publisher for the Joseph Levenson Prize for Books in Post-1900 Chinese Studies.
-He was a winner of the Texas State Presidential Award for Excellence in Scholarly Activities in 1995.
-He was the inaugural Visiting Professor at the Richard Charles Lee Canada-Hong Kong Library and also Visiting Professor at the Asian Institute of the Munk Centre for International Studies, University of Toronto.
+Before moving to Texas State University in 1989, he taught at Auburn University-Montgomery, UC-Santa Barbara, Santa Barbara City College, University of Hong Kong, and Hong Kong Baptist University.
+He is a specialist on the history of Chinese communism, and is the author of Making Urban Revolution in China: The CCP-GMD Struggle for Beiping-Tianjin, 1945-1949 (M.E.
+Sharpe), which won Texas State’s 31st Presidential Seminar Award.
+He was also a winner of the Texas State Presidential Award for Excellence in Scholarly Activities.
+He was a Visiting Professor at the Richard Charles Lee Canada-Hong Kong Library and the Asian Institute of the Munk Centre for International Studies, University of Toronto.
 He was a research associate at the John King Fairbank Center for East Asian Research at Harvard University.
 He also served as a president of the Southwest Conference of the Association for Asian Studies, and as an editor of the Journal of the Southwest Conference on Asian Studies.

 Educational Background :